Your Contract

 19.4

-On the date of the commencement of employment with the hospital, all members of the housestaff shall be informed as to the nature of benefits available to him/her pursuant to this Article.
+On the date of the commencement of employment with the hospital, all members of the housestaff shall be informed as to the nature of benefits available to them pursuant to this Article.

 19.5